tohsakrat/save-and-load-draft-automatically/README.md

 - save/load drafts in browser storage automatically
 - ask for saving drafts online automatically when exit(require fof/drafts)
-- move cursor to end when minimize the composr (That will help users who have habbits to minimize and quote)
+- move cursor to end when minimize the composer (That will help users who have habbits to minimize and quote)

 ## Installation